Houston Car Accident Lawyer

 - Damages – The plaintiff must have suffered some form of injury as a result of the defendant’s conduct.

-Chapter 41 of the Texas Civil Practice and Remedies Code defines the various forms of damages permitted in Texas for a car accident lawsuit, which are listed below.
+Chapter 41 of the Texas Civil Practice and Remedies Code defines the various forms of damages permitted in Texas for a car accident lawsuit, which is listed below.

 - Economic Damages – Economic damages compensate the plaintiff for any actual loss or financial loss they may have suffered.
 These damages are commonly known as compensatory damages and do not include exemplary or non-economic damages.